 - Dividends are the cash flows received by an investor from the profits generated by the company

-- Dividend provides an ongoing return allowing the investor to benefit from the exponential growth of the company.
+- The dividend provides an ongoing return allowing the investor to benefit from the exponential growth of the company.

-- Investors adopt the approach to purchase the stocks that issue dividends in an effort to generate a steady stream of passive income.
+- Investors adopt the approach to purchasing the stocks that issue dividends in an effort to generate a steady stream of passive income.

 - When dividends of any company are increasing it means that the operational efficiency of the company is also robust.

 - For an individual shareholder, dividends are taxed as per the applicable slab rates and for a corporate shareholder, dividends are taxed as per the effective tax rates, ranging from 25.17% to 34.94%